- 05 Jul 2006

 Exploring the Structure of Complex Software Designs: An Empirical Study of Open Source and Proprietary Code

-Executive Summary — How does a product's design mirror the organization that develops it, and how does such a dynamic occur?
+Overview — How does a product's design mirror the organization that develops it, and how does such a dynamic occur?
 To track the evolution of one design over time, this exploratory study compared software designs developed via different modes of organization-open source versus proprietary development.
 As it turned out, the architecture of the product developed by a highly distributed team of developers (Linux) was more modular than another product of similar size developed by a co-located team of developers (Mozilla).
 The study helped reveal potential performance tradeoffs from architectures with different characteristics.
 Key concepts include:

 - The value of design is a managerial choice.